Skip to main content

 What should I pay attention to?

-• feel a pressure, a heaviness or feel a mass coming out of your vagina
+• pressure, heaviness or feel a mass coming out of your vagina

 Questions?